COVID-19 New Policies and Procedures

 - To maximize social distancing, we will be spacing out appointment times to prevent unnecessary patient interaction.
 We appreciate your patience as this will increase the wait time in between scheduled appointments.
 We will do our best to minimize your wait time but your safety will be our main priority.

 - We ask that you wear a face mask or face covering before entering the office.
-If you do not have a mask, we will bring one out to you for a charge of $1.00.
+If you do not have a mask, we will bring one out to you.

 - Please arrive as close to your appointment time as possible to help us limit the number of patients in our office at any given time.